The Best Long Underwear and Base Layer for Men Review

 Analysis and Test Results

-A good layering system is required to be safe and comfortable in the outdoors.
+A good layering system is required to be safe and comfortable in the outdoors, especially when conditions turn cold and/or wet.
 The foundation of the modern layering system is next-to-skin long underwear.
 This appropriately named 'base layer' has arguably the greatest impact on your comfort during active pursuits.
-It is the only piece that comes in close contact with your skin.
+It is the only piece that comes in direct contact with the vast majority of your upper body skin.
 Small defects in design, like chafing stitches or an improper fit, can become frustrating agonies during extended use.

-Maintain some perspective, however, if a fabric is itchy you will be annoyed, but if it collects moisture and doesn't keep you warm when wet, you could be dead.
+Maintain some perspective, however, as a quality base layer needs to be more than just comfortable when you're active in the outdoors.
+An itchy fabric might be annoying, but a product that collects moisture and doesn't keep you warm when wet can potentially be life-threatening.
 It is for this reason that cotton has almost disappeared from technical outdoor apparel.
-But one of the shirts tested is marketed for outdoor winter use, yet still contains 60% of the stuff.
-We find this irresponsible.
+Sure, cotton is comfortable, but once this fabric becomes saturated, it cannot provide any insulation.
+A wet and cool situation can quickly lead to hypothermia, or worse.
 From this you should see that the selection of appropriate long underwear is more important than it may initially seem; both for your happiness and health.

 To learn more about proper layering systems for outdoor activities, reference our three part layering systems article.